oVirt/ovirt-site/source/sla/network-qos-detailed-design.html.md

 ## Motivation

-We would like to expose to the user the ability to configure the Network Quality of Service (QoS) properties of each virtual NIC.
-The QoS properties are properties which defines the traffic shaping applied on the virtual NIC.
+We would like to expose to the user the ability to configure the Network Quality of Service (QoS) properties of each virtual NIC and each network.
+The QoS properties are properties which defines the traffic shaping applied on the virtual NIC \\ network.
 QoS properties currently include:

 *   Inbound
     -   Average - long-term limit around which traffic should float (Mbps)